 Hence, I’d imagine it’s a lot easier to land on the search result front page on Youtube (?)

 Youtube search results:

-Brands are wasting a huge opportunity to engage with consumers by not investing in ways to optimize video search results.
+Brands are wasting a huge opportunity to engage with consumers like me by not investing in ways to optimize video search results.